 They conclude that choosing maple syrup as a sweetener may provide some degree of liver support and help the liver keep up with its detox responsibilities.3

 Maple syrup is not only valuable for your health.
-Today, as a commodity, a barrel of the syrup sells for about $2,000 – 13 times the cost of a barrel of oil.
+Today, as a commodity, a barrel of the syrup can sell for about $2,500 – more than 36 times the cost of a barrel of oil in 2024.

 But maple syrup is worth the price.
 I stop short of calling it a health food.
 You shouldn’t overindulge.
 But you’ll find that this sweetener is far superior to health-threatening sweeteners like pure sugar or high fructose corn syrup.